Ifethecoder/image-classifier-app/README.md

 /path/to/image: Path to the image to classify.
 checkpoints/checkpoint.pth: Model checkpoint file.
 --top_k: Number of top predictions to return (default: 5).
---category_names: Path to JSON file mapping class indices to names.
+--category_names: Path to JSON file mapping category labels to their names.
 --gpu: Use GPU for inference if available.

 ## Note: